 The Honor Program Coordinator is Dr. Fossati.
 Students interested in this program are urged to discuss it with Dr. Fossati as early as possible.

-Kristen Majors, Emory's Science Librarian, has created a Math & Computer Science Honors Research Guide to assist students with their research and writing.
+Emory's Science Librarian, Kristan Majors Chilcoat, has created the Math & Computer Science Honors Research Guide to assist students with their research and writing.